zpgallegos/zavant/docs/architecture/decisions/0016-reconcile-current-revisions-into-iceberg.md

 The analytical projector already maps one validated raw revision into 25 revision-aware table grains.
-Production needs a scalable execution boundary, idempotent publication, and a durable definition of which revision/contract combinations are complete.
+Production needs a scalable execution boundary, idempotent publication, and a durable definition of which source revisions are complete.

 ## Decision

 Run production projection as an AWS Glue 5.0 Spark job independently of the acquisition work list.
-Each invocation enumerates every raw-game `current.json` pointer and anti-joins `(game_pk, source_revision_id, projection_contract_version)` against an Iceberg `projection_revisions` registry.
-Only absent combinations are projected.
+Each invocation enumerates every immutable raw-game revision and anti-joins `(game_pk, source_revision_id)` against the `games` Iceberg table.
+Only absent revisions are projected.
+This also allows an empty analytical generation to rebuild superseded revision history from raw S3 data.

 The driver performs reconciliation and distributes pending revision descriptors to Spark workers.
 Workers load and validate the selected raw object and reuse